pedrollanca/intellij-love-framework/README.md

 ### **Running Tests:**

 1. Open the project in IntelliJ IDEA.
-2. Navigate to the `LoveElementsTest` class located in `src/test/java/com/pedrollanca/intellijloveframework/`.
+2. Navigate to `src/test/java/com/pedrollanca/intellijloveframework/`.
-3. Right-click on the class and select <kbd>Run 'LoveElementsTest'</kbd>.
+3. Right-click on the class and select <kbd>Run</kbd>.

 ## License